JuanPabloDiaz/doc/_posts/js_mastery-youtube/2023-10-28-full-stack-social-media.md

 Build a modern social app with a stunning UI with a native mobile feel, a special tech stack, an infinite scroll feature, and amazing performance using React JS, Appwrite, TypeScript, and more.

+Visit the [Figma Design](https://www.figma.com/file/TGm6gNug6PEwEbV8M0Kyll/JSM-YT---Instagram-Clone?type=design&node-id=1-113&mode=design) and see how the feature should look like

 #### [Demo]()

 <!-- ABOUT THE PROJECT -->